What to Expect in Emotionally Focused Therapy for Couples

 Through EFT, I will help you understand your relationship pattern, understand the emotions underlying it, and discover how to relate to each other in new, deeper way.
 Good luck!

-Recommended: “An Emotionally Focused Workbook for Couples,” by Veronica Kailos-Lilly and Jennifer Fitzgerald, 2015
+Recommended: Book: “An Emotionally Focused Workbook for Couples,” by Veronica Kailos-Lilly and Jennifer Fitzgerald, 2015

 Recommended: Book: “Hold Me Tight: Seven Conversations for a Lifetime of Love,” by Dr. Sue Johnson (developer of EFT).
 (Or any books by Dr. Sue Johnson)

 Book: “8 Keys to Building Your Best Relationships,” by Daniel A. Hughes.